zuozhenggh/learning-library/data-management-library/oci-di/prerequisites/prerequisites.md

 9. **Download** the zip file [OCI DI Workshop files.zip](https://objectstorage.eu-frankfurt-1.oraclecloud.com/p/wPC9LuVhG3MIVEwuU3v6XdS17hoEfZzSEopKxp2QJO3yoguKbHcM7ZpjyJ1OUqIG/n/sehubemeaprod/b/DI-bucket/o/OCI%20DI%20Workshop%20files.zip) to your local directories.
 Unzip this file.

-10. In the same SQL worksheet, run the **ADW\_OCIDI\_LiveLabs.sql** script from the unzipped archive from the previous step, to create the rest of the database objects you need for the following integration tasks.
+10. In the same SQL worksheet, run the **ADW\_OCIDI\_LiveLabs.sql** script from the unzipped archive from the previous step, to create the rest of the database objects you need for the following labs.

+This SQL script will create tables CUSTOMERS_TARGET, EMPLOYEES_WEST_MIDWEST and EMPLOYEES_NORTHEAST_SOUTH, which will serve as the target tables for the data integration tasks.
+You will also create a statistics table and a stored procedure that will write the success/error result of the data integration pipeline in this table, as well as a sequence that will be used for the primary key.
 ![](./images/adw-run-sql-script.png " ")

 11. Refresh the browser and in the Navigator on the left, switch to the `BETA` schema to verify that your table was created successfully.